Menorca: Jews of Menorca

 The island had a Jewish population.
 The Letter on the Conversion of the Jews by a fifth-century bishop named Severus tells of the forced conversion of the island's 540 Jewish men and women in AD 418.
 Several Jews, including Theodore, a rich representative Jew who stood high in the estimation of his coreligionists and of Christians alike, underwent baptism.
 The act of conversion brought about, within a previously peaceful coexisting community, the expulsion of the ruling Jewish elite into the bleak hinterlands, the burning of synagogues, and the gradual reinstatement of certain Jewish families after the forced acceptance of Christianity, allowing the survival of those Jewish families who had not already perished.
 Many Jews secretly retained their Jewish faith while outwardly professing Christian beliefs.
 Some of these Jews form part of the Xueta community.

 When Menorca became a British possession in 1713, they actively encouraged the immigration of foreign non-Catholics, which included Jews who were not accepted by the predominantly Christian inhabitants.
-When the Jewish community in Mahon requested the use of a room as a synagogue, their request was refused, and they were denounced by the clergy.
-In 1781, when Louis des Balbes de Berton de Crillon, duc de Mahon invaded Menorca, he ordered all Jews to leave in four days.
-At that time, the Jewish community consisted of about 500 people and they were transported from Menorca in four Spanish ships to the port of Marseille.
+When the Jewish community in Mahón requested the use of a room as a synagogue, their request was refused, and they were denounced by the clergy.
+In 1781, when Louis des Balbes de Berton de Crillon, 1st Duke of Mahón invaded Menorca, he ordered all Jews to leave in four days.
+At that time, the around 500-strong Jewish community was transported from Menorca in four Spanish ships to the port of Marseille.